Mark Clarke (politician): 2010 General election

 In 2010, Clarke stood as the Conservative Party candidate for Tooting, losing to the Labour Party candidate Sadiq Khan by 2,524 votes.
 During the campaign, an article in The Daily Mirror reported allegations, which Clarke denied, from Naaz Coker, chairman of St George's Healthcare NHS Trust, which said Clarke had "made 'inaccurate' and 'unfounded' claims to 'undermine' patients' confidence in their local health service."
 During this election campaign, it was alleged that Clarke had an affair with an MP's staff member, India Brummitt, an allegation that he denied.

 Road Trip group

 Clarke independently established the Road Trip campaigning group, which later received the endorsement of Conservative Campaign Headquarters and then Party Chairman Grant Shapps MP.
 It featured predominantly in the 2015 General Election and organised bus-loads of predominantly young party members to campaign in key marginal seats.
 Some local Conservatives regarded Road Trip assistance as "chaotic and useless".

 When the accusations of serious misconduct during the Road Trip sessions began to appear in the national media in September 2015, Road Trip activity was suspended and later formally disbanded.

 Controversy and political scandal

-Allegations and response

-Clarke has repeatedly denied allegations against him of misconduct and criminal activity that contributed to widespread national media coverage after the death of Elliott Johnson.
-Most of the national media which covered the stories surrounding Johnson's death, and subsequent stories of misconduct and criminal activity happening during the Road Trip campaign, have quoted either directly or indirectly Clarke's rebuttal that all allegations against him are false: In the context of reporting by Rajeev Syal, Jamie Grierson, and Rowena Mason of The Guardian on the sexual harassment and assault allegations, Clarke is reported as well to have "vigorously denied any wrongdoing."
-Nevertheless, reputable media outlets continued to publish allegations centred on Clarke's activities, which included:

-Bullying, harassing and threatening young members of the Party in his duty of care.

-Filming party activists, including MPs, engaged in sexual activity to use as blackmail collateral;

-Adultery, sexual assault, and sexual harassment.